arthurprs/burst-trie/README.md

 still allowing range scanning and ordered iteration.

 Performance is usually 50%+ better than the std lib BTreeMap for random keys (worst case) but it quickly pulls ahead if keys have common prefixes (See [benchmarks](#benchmarks)).
-Memory wise it consumes 90~150% memory of the equivalent BTreeMap.
-Although on worst case scenarios (uniformelly distributed random keys) it can take up to 300% as much memory as a BTreeMap.
+Memory wise it consumes 90~140% memory of the equivalent BTreeMap.

 *The Burst Trie was original described by S. Heinz.
 You can find the original paper in the internet by it's title "Burst Tries: A Fast, Efficient Data Structure for String Keys"*